alexandrekaihara/lst2.0/README.md

 To use the newly built image in the experiment, access the "lst2.0/demonstration/cidds.py" file and set "dockerImage" parameter of the "intantiate" method with NEWNAME.

 ## Creating Your Own Experiment
 As shown in the section above, the "cidds.py" is an example of how to create a topology with LST 2.0.
-The following subsections will explain how to execute the basic configurations inside the testbed.
+The following subsections will explain how to execute the basic configurations to instantiate e linear SDN topology with two nodes.

+It is important to mention that all the configuration methods must be used after creating the container using the "instantiate" method.

 ### Create network node
-To create a network node it is necessary to create an instance of [Switch](lst2.0/src/Switch.py)
+To create a network node it is necessary to create an instance of [Switch](lst2.0/src/Switch.py), [Host](lst2.0/src/Host) or [Controller](lst2.0/src/Controller), passing the name of the node as a parameter.

+> cd lst2.0/src
+> python3

+Then execute the following commands:

+'''
+from host import Host
+from switch import Switch
+from controller import Controller

+h1 = Host('h1')
+h2 = Host('h2')
+s1 = Switch('s1')
+c1 = Controller('c1')
+'''

+PS: You are responsible for keeping the instance of each node class in order to delete them at the end

+Then is necessary to instantiate the controller using the instance of the class.

+'''
+h1.instantiate()
+h2.instantiate()
+s1.instantiate()
+c1.instantiate()
+'''

+### Connect nodes
+After instantiating nodes, you can connect them by using the "connect" method passing the instance of another node.

+'''
+h1.connect(s1)
+h2.connect(s1)
+s1.connect(c1)
+'''

+### Setting IP into nodes
+To set the IP into the nodes you must pass the IP address, its network mask and the reference to the node that it is connected to.
+The network mask is an integer that represents the network mask, for example, the network mask '255.255.255.0' correspond to 24.

+'''
+h1.setIp('10.0.0.1', 24, s1)
+h2.setIp('10.0.0.2', 24, s1)
+s1.setIp('10.0.0.3', 24)
+c1.setIp('10.0.0.4', 24, s1)
+'''

+### Set up the controller
+By default, the Controller instance creates a Docker container with the Ryu controller installer inside of it.
+To instantiate the controller and connect it to a switch you must execute:

+'''
+c1.initController('10.0.0.4', 9001)
+s1.setController('10.0.0.4', 9001)
+'''

+Verify if the controller and the switch can communicate successfully with each other.

+### Enable connection to Internet
+To enable connection to Internet, the tool must create an interface from the container to the host.
+The IP parameter of "connectToInternet" can be any address that does not conflict with another already existing subnet on host and this address will be the default gateway for all the other nodes.

+'''
+s1.connectToInternet('10.0.0.5', 24)
+'''

+### Set Default Gateway
+To enable all the other nodes to have access to the Internet, it must be defined the default gateway inside each container to the configured address in the previous section.

+'''
+h1.setDefaultGateway('10.0.0.5', s1)
+h2.setDefaultGateway('10.0.0.5', s1)
+c1.setDefaultGateway('10.0.0.5', s1)
+'''